 Environment variables on the target for the compilers and libraries.
 For information on the supported versions of the compilers and libraries and their setup, see Install and Setup Prerequisites for NVIDIA Boards.

-GPU Coder for code generation.
-For an overview and tutorials, see the Getting Started with GPU Coder (GPU Coder) page.
+GPU Coder for CUDA code generation.
+For help on getting started with GPU Coder, see Getting Started with GPU Coder (GPU Coder).

 NVIDIA CUDA toolkit on the host.

 Environment variables on the host for the compilers and libraries.
 For information on the supported versions of the compilers and libraries, see Third-party Products (GPU Coder).
 For setting up the environment variables, see Environment Variables (GPU Coder).